-The WPS + GPS Initiative is designed to bridge existing divides between the traditional security community and the WPS community.
+The Women, Peace, and Security + Gender, Peace, and Security Initiative is designed to bridge existing divides between the traditional security community and the WPS community.
 The Initiative seeks to reframe and broaden the WPS agenda to include a Gender, Peace, and Security agenda in order to advance knowledge and build and support a community of international security experts that is more diverse and knowledgeable about the gender dimensions of complex international security challenges.
 The Initiative will include a research and book project as well as a Next Generation Symposium bringing together an international cohort of next generation leaders in peace and security.

 Research and Book Project

 The research and book project brings together authors from across the world, across genders and across disciplines to advance our understanding of the gender dimensions of international security challenges.
 Authors will analyze pressing security challenges with a gender perspective.
 They will also assess the shortcomings of both the WPS agenda and the traditional security agenda and propose a new more inclusive WPS+GPS agenda.